 Mohamed El Banani

+I received my PhD from the University of Michigan where I was advised by Justin Johnson.
 During my PhD, I was fortunate to work with David Fouhey and John Laird at UM, Benjamin Graham at FAIR, and Varun Jampani at Google Research.
 I did my undergraduate studies at Georgia Tech where I got the chance to work with Maithilee Kunda and Jim Rehg on cognitive modeling, as well as Omer Inan and Todd Sulchek on biomedical devices.

 news